Simultaneous Suspension Control and Energy Harvesting through Novel Design and Control of a New Nonlinear Energy Harvesting Shock Absorber: Simulation Results

 \section{Simulation Results}

 In this section, extensive simulations are presented to investigate the performance of different control designs including the passive IPVA system, NMPC, and SLMPC.
 Furthermore, we evaluate the control designs in different road preview settings.
+The road preview refers to the availability of road profile signal data, from time step $t$ to the end of the horizon, $t+N-1$, i.e., $\left(w(t), w(t+1),...,w(t+N-1)\right)$, for the MPC task.
+Specifically, the MPC at each time step $t$ solves a constrained optimization problem with a pre-defined objective and horizon $N$ by predicting the trajectory of the system from time step $t$ to $t+N-1$ using the system dynamics (e.g., Eqn.~\ref{NMPC}) and the road profile information $\left(w(t), w(t+1),...,w(t+N-1)\right)$, if available.
+It is thus clear that a better estimate of the road profile will lead to a more accurate prediction, and subsequently better control performance.
 In the first setting, we assume there is a complete road preview e.g., obtained from recent road information estimation techniques \cite{li33,li34}.
 In the second setting, we exploit an online road profile estimation algorithm, and use the last road disturbance estimation (LRDE) while keeping it constant across the prediction horizon.
 This is done using the HGO design introduced in Appendix-C. In the third setting, we use a noisy version of the preview with different signal to noise (SNR) ratios in the prediction horizon to evaluate the performance.
 Three different SNR values are considered which corresponds to road profiles with large noise (SNR 10), moderate noise (SNR 15), and small noise (SNR 20).
 The first setting can be used to evaluate the performance cap while the second and third are realistic settings that has practical implications.
-The road disturbance signals follow a Class-C (average) road, which are generated following the procedure outlined in \cite{zuo2013energy}.
+The road disturbance signals follow a Class-C (average) road, which are generated following the procedure outlined in \cite{zuo2013energy} and the vehicle speed is considered as 60 mph.
 The system parameters for simulation are summarized in Table~\ref{paramet}.

+A sample episode of harvested power, dynamic tire load and sprung mass acceleration as functions of time are shown in Figure \ref{fig:time_domain_plts}.